eclipsesource/tabris-js/doc/ui.md

 ![Closing a page on the stack](img/page-close.png)

+There must always be one active page remaining in an application.
+Because of that, closing the last page on the stack will lead to an error.

 Just like other widgets, a page is created using the `tabris.create()` method.
 All pages are automatically children of `tabris.ui`, so they don't have to be added to a parent.

 ```js